- Sjögren disease is an autoimmune disease that can result in the destruction of exocrine glandular epithelium.

 Complications.
 People with Sjögren disease may also have mild anemia, increased serum immune globulin and erythrocyte sedimentation rate, positive rheumatoid factor, joint pain (from other musculoskeletal autoimmune diseases), and neurologic issues.2, 5 If left undiagnosed, untreated organ involvement can lead to organ failure and death.9 Additionally, the risk of B-cell lymphoma is increased by 15- to 20-fold among patients with primary Sjögren disease, as compared with the general population.5

 Treatment.
-Treatment for Sjögren disease is primarily supportive/palliative, as there is no cure.2 Alcohol, smoking, and environmental factors such as wind and low humidity can be avoided as they may exacerbate Sicca symptoms.9 Sialagogues (i.e., salivary stimulants) such as the muscarinic agonists pilocarpine hydrochloride and cevimeline hydrochloride can improve symptoms of dry mouth; however, these agents may cause excessive sweating.
-This adverse effect may be reduced by gradually increasing dose over time.5 Dry eyes are often treated with preservative-free teardrops and lubricating ointments.
+Treatment for Sjögren disease is primarily supportive/palliative, as there is no cure.2 Alcohol, smoking, and environmental factors such as wind and low humidity can be avoided as they may exacerbate sicca symptoms.9 Sialagogues (i.e., salivary stimulants) such as the muscarinic agonists pilocarpine hydrochloride and cevimeline hydrochloride can improve symptoms of dry mouth; however, these agents may cause excessive sweating.
+This adverse effect may be reduced by gradually increasing the dose over time.5 Dry eyes are often treated with preservative-free teardrops and lubricating ointments.
 Therapy for systemic involvement is tailored towards the specific organ that is affected.9

 A 2019 meta-analysis by Chu et al. looking at treatment for primary Sjögren disease found that reducing inflammation may potentially improve salivary gland function, no immunomodulatory drugs provide consistent benefit for dry mouth and dry eye symptoms, and that further studies are needed to determine which disease outcomes are potentially sensitive to interventions.14